 Preheat your oven to 400 fht.
 Line a baking tray with parchment paper.

-In a large blow, mix flour, salt, baking powder, baking soda and sugar.
+In a large bowl, mix flour, salt, baking powder, baking soda and sugar.
 Remove 1 tbsp. of the mixture into a small bowl to combine later with the blueberries.

 Using a cheese grater, quickly grate the frozen butter into the dry ingredients.
 Once it’s grated, use a pastry cutter or two forks (not your hands – you’ll melt the butter!!!) to work the butter into the mixture until you have coarse texture.